eattar/Sales-Taxes/README.md

 + Calculates sales taxes and total price from parsed lines
 + Prints out a receipt details from input values
 ## Requirements
-This app was implemented in [python3](https://www.python.org/), and you can run it from Command-line.
-Make sure python 3 and [pip3](https://pypi.org/project/pip/) are installed on your system.
+This app was implemented in [python3](https://www.python.org/), and you can run it from command-line.
+Make sure [python3](https://www.python.org/) and [pip3](https://pypi.org/project/pip/) are installed on your system.
 ### Installation